 Although “Conviction” doesn’t carry Dick Wolf’s usual brand, this new drama about crusading lawyers could easily be dubbed “Law & Order: Hot Young Prosecutors Edition,” or “HYPE” for short.
+Alas, featuring twentysomething characters and subplots can’t obscure that this remains primarily a procedural about putting away the guilty, while incorporating a younger cast and flashes of humor that generally aren’t associated with the “L&O” franchise.
 Credit NBC and Wolf with trying to serve old wine into a shapely new bottle, but if this trick works, look for the next “CSI” to be set in junior college.

 NBC has made no bones about the show’s distinguishing characteristic, running promos stating that the average age of these “young prosecutors” is 28, which amounts to taking “Law & Order’s” revolving second chair and thrusting it to the forefront.

 Series opens through the eyes of Nick Potter (Jordan Bridges), who abandons a corporate law firm for the New York District Attorney’s office, where, he’s told, he’ll have the privilege of “prosecuting the disenfranchised for 51 grand a year.”
 Hey, it’s a living.

 The big innovation, such as it is, is that Wolf actually allows these assistant D.A.’s to have a greater semblance of life away from the office, unlike the old pros on “Law & Order,” who only screw bad guys.
 Even then, “SVU” alumna Stephanie March provides parental supervision as their bureau chief, and Fred Dalton Thompson makes a cameo in the premiere, meaning ties to the mother ship remain, despite efforts to erase the strings.